 - All the earnings measures include payments reported as lump sums to Inland Revenue.

 Annual percentage changes, and quarterly percentage changes are discussed throughout this release and are defined as:

 - An annual percentage change compares the reference quarter to the same quarter one year ago.

 - A quarterly percentage change compares the reference quarter to the quarter before.

-Additionally, job and worker flow statistics have been rounded using graduated random rounding, and earnings statistics have been rounded to base 10 or base 100 for confidentiality purposes.
+Additionally, job and worker flow statistics are rounded using graduated random rounding, and earnings statistics are rounded to base 10 or base 100 for confidentiality purposes.
 LEED statistics are affected by seasonal variations such as production cycles, school years, and processing procedures associated with the source data.

 A Guide to Interpreting the LEED Data is available from the Statistics NZ website.

 The number of jobs (defined as an employer-employee match) on the 15th of the middle month of the reference quarter.
 Does not distinguish between part-time and full-time jobs.

 ||The number of employees who have joined employers since the previous reference date.